Trees of Graphs as Boundaries of Hyperbolic Groups

 Note that $H$ as above is non-orientable iff for some $h\in H$ the induced homeomorphism of $\partial K$ transposes the points of the doubleton $\partial H$.
-Obviously, if $H$ is orientable then any conjugate of $H$ in $K$ is also orientable, and a similar property holds for non-orientability.
+Assuming now that $H$ is a maximal 2-ended subgroup of a hyperbolic group $K$, if $H$ is orientable then any conjugate of $H$ in $K$ is also orientable, and a similar property holds for non-orientability.
 Moreover, if $H$ is orientable, any fixed orientation for $H$ induces orientations for all conjugates $gHg^{-1}$.
-(Here we use the fact that, since $K$ is hyperbolic, the stabilizer of the doubleton $\partial H\subset\partial K$ is a 2-ended group containing $H$, so it coincides with $H$, because $H$ is maximal 2-ended.)
 In particular, an orientation for $H$ induces also orders on the boundary sets $\partial(gHg^{-1})$ (which are doubletons).
+(Here we use the fact that the stabilizer of the doubleton $\partial H\subset\partial K$ coincides with $H$.)
+As a matter of facts, $H$ is non-orientable iff for some $h\in H$ the left multiplication by $h$ reverses the ends of $H$, so that non-orientability (and orientability) is in fact an intrinsic property of $H$.
+However, for the purposes of this paper, the corresponding earlier metioned ``extrinsic'' manifestation of this property is more important.

 Coming back to the space with peripherals associated to an abstract factor $(K,\{ H_i \})$, we say that an $H_i$-peripheral is \emph{orientable} if the corresponding subgroup $H_i$ is orientable; otherwise an $H_i$-peripheral is \emph{non-orientable}.
 An \emph{orientation} for an orientable peripheral is a choice of an order, and obviously it can be compatible or incompatible with a fixed orientation of the corresponding 2-ended subgroup $H_i$.